 Accounting Boards’ proposals on revenue recognition to affect when entities can recognize revenue

-London, 14 November 2011: The International Accounting Standards Board (IASB) and the US Financial Accounting Standards Board (FASB) today released revised proposals that will bring significant changes to when companies record their revenue, particularly for those that provide multiple goods or services in a single contract.
+MOSCOW, LONDON, 22 November 2011 – The International Accounting Standards Board (IASB) and the US Financial Accounting Standards Board (FASB) released revised proposals that will bring significant changes to when companies record their revenue, particularly for those that provide multiple goods or services in a single contract.

 In June 2010, the Boards issued the first proposal for a single revenue model for both IFRS and US GAAP.
 Some constituents raised concerns about the timing of revenue recognition and the practicality of some of the requirements in that proposal.
 Industries that would have been significantly impacted include entities in the telecommunications industry, real estate sales and construction industry (including construction of real property, infrastructure, and other specialized and customized plants and equipment).

 Ruth Picker comments: “The Boards have tried to address concerns raised by respondents regarding the timing of revenue recognition for goods or services satisfied over time, for example, off-plan real estate sales.
 In this revised proposal, the Boards have developed additional guidance to assist companies in determining when goods or services are transferred over time.
 Some construction companies in certain jurisdictions may be able to recognize revenue over the construction period which would be consistent with current practice.
 However, when and how much revenue is reported may still be significantly impacted for many entities.
 For example, companies in the telecommunications industry that provide free or subsidized handsets together with air time contracts may need to recognize more revenue upfront”.